1

 • Legacy & Specialized: Fortran, COBOL, Haskell, and Assembly.

-Appendix: Activity Configuration
+Appendix: Activity configuration

-To learn how to create the required .zip or .json configuration files for your specific coding activities, please refer to the documentation here:
+To learn how to create the required .zip or .json configuration files for your specific coding activities, please refer to the documentation here: https://code-execution.openlearning.com/

 Reply